bmagalhaes/ECO395M-HW2/HW2.md

 Exercise 2.2
 ------------

-This exercise is based on a dataset consisted of 987 screening mammograms administered at a hospital in Seattle, Washington.
+This exercise is based on a dataset consisting of 987 screening mammograms administered at a hospital in Seattle, Washington.
 The goal of the analysis is to evaluate the performance of five different radiologists considering several risk factors.

-First, we analyzed the raw data to verify whether each radiologist has a different recall rate (A.recallrate) or not, and compare precision (B.cancerrate) and false negatice (C.false\_negative) rates.
+First, we analyzed the raw data to verify whether each radiologist has a different recall rate (A.recallrate) or not, and compare precision (B.cancerrate) and false negative (C.false\_negative) rates.
 We can observe that, even though radiologist89 has a higher probability of recalling patients, his false negative error rate (not recalling patients that actually have cancer) doesn't substantially differ from